Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 $expected = hash_hmac('sha256', $timestamp . '.' . $payload, $secret);

-The tolerance of 300 seconds (5 minutes) accounts for clock drift between your server and the provider's server.
-Webhooks outside this window are rejected, reducing the window of opportunity for replay attacks.
-You can adjust this tolerance based on your specific provider's recommendations and your system's tolerance for delayed deliveries.
+The 300-second tolerance accounts for minor clock differences between your server and the provider's infrastructure.
+Webhooks outside this window are rejected, limiting the window available for replay attacks.
+Adjust this tolerance based on your provider's documentation and your system's tolerance for delayed deliveries.

-Webhook providers typically expect a response within a few seconds.
-If your processing logic is slow, the provider considers the delivery failed and retries.
-This creates a frustrating loop where slow processing causes repeated retries that slow your system further.
+Webhook providers expect a response within a few seconds.
+If your processing logic is slow, the provider marks the delivery as failed and retries.
+This creates a cycle where slow processing triggers repeated retries that further strain your system.

-The solution is to acknowledge the webhook immediately, then process it asynchronously.
-Your endpoint should accept the request, verify the signature, store the payload, and return a 200 status code as fast as possible.
-The actual processing happens in a background worker that runs independently of the incoming request.
+The reliable pattern is to acknowledge the webhook immediately, then handle the actual work asynchronously.
+Your endpoint should verify the signature, store the payload, and return a 200 status code as quickly as possible.
+The processing happens separately, in a background worker that runs independently.

 // Acknowledge immediately